Receive free business writing tips and strategies straight to your inbox!

 New York, NY 10010

-Dear Mr. Vogel: (SALUTATION – Two lines below Inside address, aligned left margin.
+(SALUTATION - Two lines below Inside Address, aligned to the left margin.
 Note a business letter salutation uses a colon.
 A personal letter uses a comma.)

 The report addresses all issues you raised in our last meeting.
-I believe you will be happy with the issues resolution.
+I believe you will be happy with the resolution of the issues.
 However, if you have any further questions, I would be happy to meet with you again.

 Thank you for your willingness to fully share data, and for your insights as we compiled this report.
 Your experience was invaluable.